gcalderone/GModelFit.jl/docs/src/solvers.md

 The above solvers typically provide the same results, although in some complex case the results may differ.

 !!! warning
-    Unlink LsqFit and CMPFIT, the solvers from [NonlinearSolve](https://docs.sciml.ai/NonlinearSolve/stable/) do not provide best fit parameter uncertainties.
+    Unlike LsqFit and CMPFIT, the solvers from [NonlinearSolve](https://docs.sciml.ai/NonlinearSolve/stable/) do not provide best fit parameter uncertainties.

 ## The `cmpfit()` solver